stolau/SecurityEngineering-aui/Week2_Banking_and_Payments/README.md

 **Questions:**

 - What are digital certificates used for?
+    To provide user information if site is using cryptography and Public key infrastrucute and authenticity of the server.
     - Why are certificates important for online payments and banking security?
+        -It provides safety for clients and the service.
     - What other uses do certificates have?
+        -In emails and hardware
 - What kind of attacks does TLS mitigate and why is this important for online banking?
+    -Communication security over computer network.
+    -It does not allow connected third party systems to interfere.
 - How do browsers use certificates for ensuring browsing security?
+    They are inspecting if site has correct/required certificates and informs user if there is something suspicious going on.
     - What does the warning in the picture above mean?
+        It means that site you are about to enter does not have certificates required by browser and continuing to the site could be dangerous.

 **Certificate Authorities**